 (b) Schedule of Proportionate Share of Contributions to the PERS defined benefit plan

 The required contributions and percentage of those contributions actually made are presented in the schedule.
-Information related to previous years is not available, therefore, trend information will be accumulated to display a ten-year presentation.
+Trend information will be accumulated to display a ten-year presentation.

-(c) Changes in Assumptions and Benefit Terms (pension plan)
+(c) Changes of Assumptions and in Benefit Provisions (pension plan)

 Changes of assumptions: